 The most suspected area is that of the "clusters of nerve cells" affected in some way by brain implants in patients with Parkinson's disease.
 In most people, these centers sometimes activate in patterns called "beta waves" to signal that whatever behavior is continuing.
 "It promotes the status quo," he says Peter Brown at the University of Oxford.

-In Parkinson's there is an excess of beta waves, and this could explain why people with this condition sometimes move slower than they want and with difficulty initiating new movements.
+In Parkinson's, there is an excess of beta waves, and this may explain why people with this condition sometimes move slower than they want and have difficulty initiating new movements.

 Brown and his colleagues are looking to stimulate nerve cell clusters only when beta waves are detected.